Breast Health & Education

-Healthy Connections is devoted to women’s health: which houses two programs.
+Healthy Connections is devoted to women’s health through the following programs:

-- Breast Cancer Awareness Program.
-This program targets women over the age of 40 who are either under-insured or under-served and provides them with education and free screening services for both breast and cervical cancer.
+This program targets women over the age of 40 who are under-insured and under-served.
+We provide them with education and free screening services for breast cancer.

-- Offers outreach, breast health education, screening, and support for medically under-served and/or un-insured women
+- Outreach, breast health education, screening, and support for medically under-served and/or un-insured women

 - Links women to no-cost mammograms

-- Services include transportation to breast health related appointments, language translation, and advocacy and referral to community resources
+- Transportation to breast health related appointments, language translation, advocacy and referral to community resources

-- Give incentive gifts to women that complete mammogram screenings
+- Incentive gifts to women who complete mammogram screenings

 - Provides one-to-one support to those with suspicious screening results, and for women diagnosed with breast cancer.